Last Updated on September 30, 2023 by Louise Carter

-When Can You Sleep on a New Tattoo?
+When Can You Sleep on A New Tattoo?

-This will ensure that dead skin cells, oils, dirt, hair, pet dander, and other factors don’t get on your tattoo.
+This will ensure that dead skin cells, oils, dirt, hair, pet dander, and other factors don’t get on the tattoo.
 These factors could lead to infection, especially if the sheets haven’t been cleaned regularly.

 According to Current Dermatology, improper aftercare can lead to complications that require medical treatment.
-Also, they can affect the appearance of a tattoo.
+Also, they can affect the overall appearance of a tattoo.